Automated patent extraction powers generative modeling in focused chemical spaces: Methods

 For OPD tasks, the patent-mined OPD molecules were used as the training dataset.
 The property of interest in the distribution learning tasks was the DFT-computed optical gaps of sampled molecules.
 Since our aim was to generate molecular candidates with low optical gaps, the negative of the optical gaps as predicted by a proxy neural network predictor was used as the objective function which was maximized in the property-optimization tasks. \\

 For TKI tasks, the patent-mined TKI dataset was used as the training dataset.
 The property of interest in the distribution learning tasks was the similarity between sampled molecules and Erlotinib, an FDA-approved inhibitor, to gauge the model's ability to optimize a robust, well-defined objective function with a relatively narrow solution space.
 This quantity was also used as the objective function which was maximized in the property-optimization tasks.
 In addition to the tasks described earlier in this section, an additional distribution learning task was introduced for this dataset.
-Molecules sampled from models trained on TKI and ZINC \cite{irwin2005zinc} datasets, and 27 held-out FDA-approved TKI molecules were projected on a 2-dimensional space with Principal Component Analysis (PCA).
+Molecules sampled from models trained on TKI and ZINC datasets, and 27 held-out FDA-approved TKI molecules were projected on a 2-dimensional space with Principal Component Analysis (PCA).
 Samples from TKI-trained models lying closer than the ZINC-trained samples to the held-out molecules, would indicate that the models have accurately learned information about molecular structure from the training dataset.
-Morgan fingerprints of size 1024 and computed with radius 3 was the molecular representation used during PCA.
+It is a way to test the utility that training on domain-focused data (TKI-patents) has over training on publicly accessible large databases (ZINC) that have a similar chemical space (drug-like molecules) but are less-focused on the domain of interest.
+Morgan fingerprints of size 2048 and computed with radius 2 was the molecular representation used during PCA.